 “Mr. Zimmermann played with lean yet gleaming sound and melancholic beauty.
 As the theme turned agitated, he summoned thick, pulsing tone, even while dispatching bursts of notes with crackling energy.”

 Frank Peter Zimmermann

-Frank Peter Zimmermann started playing the violin when he was 5 years old, giving his first concert with orchestra at the age of 10.
-After finishing his studies with Valery Gradov, Saschko Gawriloff and Herman Krebbers in 1983, Frank Peter Zimmermann has been performing with all major orchestras in the world, collaborating on these occasions with the world's most renowned conductors.
+Frank Peter Zimmermann is widely regarded as one of the foremost violinists of his generation.
+Praised for his selfless musicality, his brilliance and keen intelligence he has been performing with all major orchestras in the world for well over three decades, collaborating on these occasions with the world's most renowned conductors.
 His many concert engagements take him to all important concert venues and international music festivals in Europe, the United States, Japan, South America and Australia.

-2012/2013 - (August 2012) Biography of GeneralManagement Nymus Artists.
+2015/2016 - (May 2016) Biography of General Management Nymus Artists.
 Please do not use any old material.